 - Place the ginger bug in the fridge in a closed jar.

-- Feed your ginger bug weekly with 2 tbsp fresh minced ginger, 2 tbsp sugar, and 2 tbsp water.
+- Feed your ginger bug weekly with 2 tablespoons fresh minced ginger, 2 tablespoons sugar, and 2 tablespoons water.

 - If your bug has been resting for some time, you may need to siphon off some liquid, and remove some of the solids, this is ok!
 Try to keep the jar at least half full.